datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

 ## Prerequisites:

-You must have acess to a simple ubuntu linux server with at 1 GB RAM (the more is better).
-If using digial ocean, you can follow their guide on [how to create your first digital ocean virtual server](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server).
+You must have access to a simple ubuntu linux server with at 1 GB RAM (the more is better).
+If using digital ocean, you can follow their guide on [how to create your first digital ocean virtual server](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server).

 ##  How to SSH

 In this section we will learn how to connect to a server using SSH.
-For linux and mac we will learn how to use terminal, and for windows we will learn how to use putty.
+For Linux and Mac we will learn how to use terminal, and for windows we will learn how to use putty.

 SSH or [Secure Shell](https://en.wikipedia.org/wiki/Secure_Shell) is a  cryptographic (encrypted) network protocol to allow remote login and other network services to operate securely over an unsecured network.
 It enables you access your server for log in, file uploading and even conencting to Jupyter notebook or Rstudio.

 If you are using a Linux or Mac computer, you can open terminal and follow this guide for [setting up ssh](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets) for setting up your ssh key and connecting to the server.
-If you are using Windows you can follow this guide for [setting up ssh on wondows](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users) where you learn how to download and install putty.
+If you are using Windows you can follow this guide for [setting up ssh on windows](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users) where you learn how to download and install putty.

 As the guide mentioned, it is highly recommended to use an SSH key, but it is also possible to secure shell using a username and password.
 In general, once SSH is setup, on Mac and Linux you can connect using
 ```